K-30 "Biho" (Flying Tiger)

 Live firing test results in the test site show that this system has a superior performance to other similar class of foreign AA gun system with lower cost.
 This is due to high percentage of domestically developed parts, and there is a high prospect of exports in the world military market.
 With the delivery of this system to Korean military units, their engagement capability of low altitude airborne threats will be remarkably improved specifically in the defense of crucial facilities such as airfields and mechanized armored forces.

-In September 2001 South Korea began to produce this newly developed 30 mm self-propelled anti-aircraft gun developed by Tong-il Heavy Industries, the South Korean Defense Ministry said Thursday.
+In September 2001 South Korea began to produce this newly developed 30 mm self-propelled anti-aircraft gun developed by Tong-il Heavy Industries, the South Korean Defense Ministry said in July 2001.
 The gun is capable of firing 550 to 650 shots per minute at a target within an effective range of 3,000 meters.

 In March 2007 Doosan Infracore concluded a contract with Korea's Defense Acquisition Program Administration to supply additional "Biho" (Flying Tiger) low-altitude 30mm twin self-propelled anti-aircraft guns to the Korean military.
 The approximately W500 billion (US$543 million) follow-up order will be delivered in stages, starting in 2008.
 The initial order, singed in 2002, is still in the process of being completed.